High Efficiency Air Conditioner

-A high efficiency air conditioner can hugely reduce your energy expense during the hot summer days of Dayton Ohio.
-That’s why it is wise to invest in a high efficiency air conditioner.
-Other reasons to buy one include increased home comfort, noise reduction, less maintenance requirements, and less impact on the environment.
-If you’re interested in high efficiency air conditioners, here is information about exactly what each one offers, what to look for when buying one, and how a heating and cooling contractor can help you.
+A high-efficiency air conditioner can hugely reduce your energy expenditure during the hot summer days of Dayton Ohio.
+That’s why it is wise to invest in a high-efficiency air conditioner.
+Other reasons to buy one include increased home comfort, noise reduction, fewer maintenance requirements, and less impact on the environment.
+If you’re interested in high-efficiency air conditioners, here is information about exactly what each one offers, what to look for when buying one, and how a heating and cooling contractor can help you.

 You should be aware that central air conditioners are much more efficient than air conditioners built for one room.
 You can also benefit from the fact that central air conditioners tend to be outside, which reduces noise for you and gives you more space in your house.
 Central air conditioners work by circulating cool air through your house’s ducts and vents.
 Single-room air conditioners typically go in a window or can mount into a wall, and simply blow cool air into a room.

 Here are the three main central air conditioning types:

 - A “split system” central air conditioner has part of the air conditioner outside in a metal cabinet, which contains an outside compressor.
 There is also an indoor cabinet that contains one to four blowers to circulate air.
 A version of the split system, known as a split ductless system, is good if you don’t have any pre-existing ductwork in your home and just want to cool part of it.
 However, the energy cost of a split ductless system goes up significantly if you have to cool your whole house.
 The window and split air conditioners are typically used for the small air conditioning capacities up to 5 tons.
 When we say an air conditioner is 4 tons, we are not talking about the weight.
 It is a number that tells how much heat the air conditioner can remove from the house in an hour.
 For example, a 4-ton air conditioner can remove 48,000 BTUs of heat per hour from a house.